yuchenWYC/Yuchen-UofT-notes/readme.md

 This collection of notes aimed to help myself learn Math & Stats efficiently.
 It also has helped many other UofT students since launched.
 Since one course gives dozens of theorems and corollaries, sorting them into organized notes is a great way to integrate knowledge into a network.

-**Update Sep 15 2024**: Thanks for reading my notes!
-I also offer CS grad school admissions consulting services as I succeeded on this path and got offers from top schools like Stanford and CMU myself.
-If you are interested, click [here](https://www.yuchenwyc.com/files/admission_consulting.pdf) to learn more :)

 **Update Nov 26 2023**: Two years after my graduation from UofT, I am still receiving appreciation towards these notes every month.
 Thanks everyone for your kind words!
 I'm glad these notes have been helping many of you through your own journeys at UofT 😊.

 ### &#x1F58B; Complete Notes